United Front Against Riverblindness: Disease eradication measures

 Onchocerciasis is a neglected tropical disease.
 The primary strategy to control onchocerciasis is to interrupt the life cycle of the parasite.
 Ivermectin, known by its trade name Mectizan, is the only drug available for treating onchocerciasis without severe side effects.
 The drug rapidly kills microfilariae (immature worms) but not the adult worms.
-A single oral dose of ivermectin, taken annually for the 10-15 year life span of the adult worms, protects individuals from further progression of onchocerciasis.
+A single oral dose of Ivermectin, taken annually for the 10-15 year life span of the adult worms, protects individuals from further progression of onchocerciasis.
 Merck & Co. manufactures the drug and provides it free worldwide for the treatment of onchocerciasis.

-Onchocerciasis is a parasitic disease transmitted through the bite of the small black fly that breeds along the banks of fast-flowing rivers.
+Onchocerciasis is a parasitic disease transmitted through the bite of the black fly, which breeds along the banks of fast-flowing rivers.
 People acquire the disease during their regular trips to infested rivers for their routine daily activities such as farming, hunting, fishing and fetching water.
 Larvae, transmitted to humans through the bite of the small black fly, mature under the skin into adult worms forming visible nodules throughout the body.
 Pairs of adult worms produce millions of microfilariae during their entire 10-15 year life span.
 The microfilariae initially cause a rash, severe itching, thickening and depigmentation of the skin, followed by visual impairment and eventually blindness.